Vibhav-exe/CyberSecurityChatbot/README.md

-# 🛡️ CyberShield - AI-Powered URL Threat Detector
+# 🛡️ PhishDetect - AI-Powered URL Threat Detector

 > Protects from malicious URLs, one scan at a time.